 The Importance of Play

-Children playing may seem like fun and games, but it’s important part of growing up that helps develop intellectual, emotional, sensory, social and physical skills.
+Children playing may seem like fun and games, but it’s an important part of growing up that helps develop intellectual, emotional, sensory, social and physical skills.
 Children need a safe play to nurture these areas of growth, and playgrounds should certainly be the one place they can go since it affords kids open air, space, and play equipment.

 What about children with physical disabilities such as cerebral palsy, which hampers physical ability?
 How many swings are made to accommodate children in wheelchairs?
 Some may argue that it’s simply too expensive to create areas within playgrounds for every type of disability, but others argue there’s no cost to protecting the development of our future generation of kids.